Human-Compatible/monorepo/README.md

 story of helping humanity deploy AI safely.

-We build custom AI software solutions for you and your company, founded upon the current state of the art in safe AI.
+We build custom AI software solutions for you and your company, founded upon the current state of the art in safe AI, appropriate to your use case.

 We equip and support entrepreneurs and software engineers, of both today and the future, with the skills and tools required to build their own companies.